- Mission & Vision

 - Ocean Store

-Pacific Whale Foundation's Discovery Center is located overlooking Ma'alaea Bay.
+Pacific Whale Foundation's Discovery Center is located in Ma'alaea Harbor overlooking Ma'alaea Bay.
 The bay is home to visiting humpback whales in winter, as well as a thriving sea turtle habitat.
 We have also observed monk seals, dolphins and other ocean wildlife here.

-Our Discovery Center features two large classrooms, equipped with multi-media presentation equipment.
+The Discovery Center features two large classrooms, equipped with multi-media presentation equipment.
 Large paintings of marine animals "swim" across the floors.
-The walls are lined with counters, sinks and scientific equipment, for the many science-based learning programs offered here.
-The two classrooms can be opened up into one large public meeting room, where up to 120 people can gather for presentations, discussions and meetings.
+The walls are lined with counters, sinks and scientific equipment, for the many science-based learning programs offered.
+The two classrooms can be opened up into one large public meeting room where up to 120 people can gather for presentations, discussions and meetings.

-The Discovery Center is also the home base for our Ocean Camp for students in grades K - 5.
+The Discovery Center is also the home base for our Ocean Camp for students in grades 1 to 5.

 The construction and operation of our Discovery Center is made possible through the generous donations of our Living Ocean Legacy Wall sponsors.
 To become part of this valued group of supporters, please click here.

-Our Discovery Center is located off Route 30, the Hanoapiilani Highway, in Ma'alaea.
+Our Discovery Center is located off Route 30 (Hanoapiilani Highway) in Ma'alaea.
 Free parking is available in front of Maui Ocean Center.
-You'l find the Discovery Center with The Harbor Shops at Ma'alaea, on the lower level, facing the ocean.
+You'll find the Discovery Center within The Harbor Shops at Ma'alaea, on the lower level, facing the ocean.
 Our mailing and street address is 300 Ma'alaea Road, Suite 211, Wailuku, Hawaii, 96793.
 For directions, please call us at 808-249-8811.